 Gold has been a valuable dental filling material in dentistry for quite a long time.
 Gold filling involves the use of alloys made up of gold, copper and other common metals.
 The filling is durable and can work as a permanent solution for strengthening the structure of the teeth.
 However, it is not identical to the natural teeth as compared to other types of fillings.

 The material is one of the most preferred filling choices for many dentists.
-Amalgam consists of different metals, including tin, silver, mercury and zinc.
+Amalgam consists of different metals, including tin, silver, mercury, and zinc.
 An amalgam filling is a much cheaper option.
 When it comes to strength and durability, it is quite a reliable filling.
 A disadvantage of using amalgam is that it can start losing its original appearance over time.
 This is the reason why numerous patients do not prefer using amalgam as their filling option.

-A porcelain filing is quite similar to a gold filling.
+A porcelain filling is quite similar to a gold filling.
 A major difference between a gold filling and porcelain filling is natural appearance.
 Porcelain gives the teeth a natural look but can be fragile.
 Porcelain filling can be expensive and might require multiple visits to the dentist.

 This type of dental filling material is common in baby teeth or primary teeth.
 This is because it has a weak structure and only suits well in specific areas.
 These include places where there is minimal pressure at the time of chewing.